dustinpfister/blog_posts/_posts/electronjs-browser-window-get-all-windows.md

 The full source code for this example is on my [examples electronjs repository](https://github.com/dustinpfister/examples-electronjs/tree/master/for_post/electronjs-browser-window-get-all-windows).

 ## 1 - The main javaScript file

+In every electronjs application there will typically be at least one main javaScript file at the root of the project folder that will serve as the entry point for the over all application.
+IT is in the body of this code that I will be using this get all windows method of the browser window class.
+So then with that said I am of course requiring in the Browser Window class, along with the usual app class, and I am also maig use of the Menu class as well.

 ```js
 // load app, Menu, and BrowserWindow